Christmas Drip Cake

 Merry Christmas to all of you bakers and food lovers!
 If you want to celebrate Christmas properly you’d make this Christmas drip cake as it is so delicious.
 Nobody would be able to stop eating!

-What you need to make christmas drip cake:
+What you need to make your christmas drip cake:

 - 600 g FunCakes Mix for Red Velvet Cake

 - 500 g FunCakes Mix for Gingerbread

 - 300 g FunCakes Mix for Macarons

 - 5 eggs (approx. 200 g)